STM32 I2C Tutorial | Register-Based Configuration with Example Code

 This completes the I2C related functions, Now let’s see the Process of writing and Receiving data

 Here we will discuss how can we use the functions that we have created above.
-I am going to create 2 separate functions for writing and reading the data from the device
+I am going to create 2 separate functions for writing and reading the data from the slave device.
+I am going to use MPU6050 for demonstration.

 /**** STEPS FOLLOWED ************